-FORTRAN-86 lines must follow a specified order.
+Fortran-86 lines must follow a specified order.
 Figure 3-1 shows this order.

-Each line has a maximum of 72 characters.
+Each line has a maximum of 132 characters.
 The first 5 positions may contain the statement label.
-If there is no statement label for a line or if it is a continuation line, these positions must be left blank.
+If there is no statement label for a line, or if this line is a continuation line, these positions must be left blank.
 Position 6 is the continuation field.
 If this position contains a 0 or a blank, the line is an initial line.
-If it contains any other FORTRAN character, it is a continuation line.
+If this line contains any other Fortran character, it is a continuation line.
 The actual statement does not begin until column 7.

-You can deviate from the standard FORTRAN line format by using the FREEFORM control.
-See section 11.4.6, "FREEFORM CONTROL" for details.
+You can deviate from the standard Fortran line format by using the FREEFORM control.
+See Section 11.4.6, "FREEFORM CONTROL" for details.

 Figure 3-1.
-FORTRAN Line Format
+Fortran Line Format